KLinh62/E-commerce-Supply-Chain-Analytics-Portfolio-Case-Study/README.md

 # E-commerce Fulfillment, Inventory & Logistics Optimization Dashboard

-This repository presents a full-stack supply chain analytics case study using an e-commerce dataset.
-The project is broken down into five mini-projects to turn transactional data into insights that drive smarter inventory, logistics, and procurement decisions. reflect real business challenges across demand planning, inventory optimization, logistics, procurement, and returns.
+This repository presents a supply chain analytics case study using an e-commerce dataset.
+The project is broken down into five mini-projects to turn transactional data into insights that drive smarter inventory, logistics, and procurement decisions.

 **Dataset**: Online Sales Dataset (Kaggle)
 **Tools**: SQL (PostgreSQL/MySQL), Python (pandas, seaborn), Power BI